 One fine day over Nevada, during the USAF "Red Flag" exercise, a seemingly innocent picture was taken of a USAF F-22 Raptor in flight.

 A nice photo op with a beautiful desert backdrop, and one of the most advanced air superiority aircraft currently in operation.
-The image as per standard procedure was passed though multiple USAF departments, and finally received approval for public release.
+The image as per standard procedure was passed through multiple USAF departments and finally received approval for public release.

-Groom Dry Lake, NV began as a U.S. Army AF gunnery range during war time, then became part of the the Atomic Energy Commission's atomic bomb-testing area.
-In the mid 1950s, Lockheed Skunk Works needed a place where they could test their ultra secret U-2 Spyplane.
+Groom Dry Lake, NV began as a U.S. Army AF gunnery range during wartime, then became part of the the Atomic Energy Commission's atomic bomb-testing area.
+In the mid-1950s, Lockheed Skunk Works needed a place where they could test their ultra secret U-2 Spyplane.
 Edwards had become too high-profile for their intended operations.
-So Kelly Johnson sent Skunk Works Test Pilot Tony LeVier out to scouting locations in a company-owned Beechcraft.
+So Kelly Johnson sent Skunk Works Test Pilot Tony LeVier out to scout locations in a company-owned Beechcraft.
 They were looking for a lakebed that offered extreme isolation, space, and terrain that would keep the entire base hidden from the surrounding areas.

 Flying his Beechcraft, Tony LeVier came over the mountain range and saw the dry lakebed of Groom Lake.
 On old AEC test site maps, Groom Lake's general area was listed as "Area 51.
-It was here that they decided to create the non existent complex.
+It was here that they decided to create the future non-existent complex.

 "We flew over it and within thirty seconds, you knew that was the place… it was right by a dry lake.
 Man alive, we looked at that lake, and we all looked at each other.
 It was another Edwards, so we wheeled around, landed on that lake, taxied up to one end of it.
 It was a perfect natural landing field… as smooth as a billiard table without anything being done to it."

 The restricted area begins at the floor of the desert, and extends into space.
-That is a clear indication that they do not want visitors, nor overflights at any altitude.
+That is a clear indication that they do not want visitors, or overflights at any altitude.

-The unmarked highly classified fleet of Boeing 737 aircraft operated for the USAF depart under VFR from McCarren Int, and are immediately handed off by Nellis to Groom Lake controllers.
-At that time the flight will switch callsigns and continues on to...well, that's classified.
+The unmarked highly classified fleet of Boeing 737 aircraft operated for the USAF depart under VFR from McCarren Int and are immediately handed off by Nellis to Groom Lake controllers.
+At that time the flight will switch callsigns and continue on to...well, that's classified.

 What do the aliens eat?